maxio-com/ab-golang-sdk/doc/controllers/product-families.md

 # Create Product Family

-This method will create a Product Family within your Chargify site.
+This method will create a Product Family within your Advanced Billing site.
 Create a Product Family to act as a container for your products, components and coupons.

-Full documentation on how Product Families operate within the Chargify UI can be located [here](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405369633421).
+Full documentation on how Product Families operate within the Advanced Billing UI can be located [here](https://maxio.zendesk.com/hc/en-us/articles/24261098936205-Product-Families).

 ```go
 CreateProductFamily(